Sunday, June 07, 2009

 Scientists can't directly observe black holes with telescopes that detect X-rays, light, or other forms of electromagnetic radiation.
 We can, however, infer the presence of black holes and study their effects on surrounding space with telescopes such as NASA's space-based Chandra X-ray Observatory.
 If a black hole passes through a cloud of interstellar matter, or is near a star, it will draw matter inward in a process known as accretion.
 As the attracted matter accelerates and heats up, it emits X-rays that radiate into space.

-Recent discoveries offer some tantalizing evidence that black holes have a dramatic influence on surrounding space -- emitting powerful gamma ray bursts, devouring nearby stars, spurring the growth of new stars in some areas and stalling it in others
+Recent discoveries offer some tantalizing evidence that black holes have a dramatic influence on surrounding space -- emitting powerful gamma ray bursts, devouring nearby stars, spurring the growth of new stars in some areas and stalling it in others.

 One Star's End is a Black Hole's Beginning